doy/vim-autobrace/README.md

   nothing but whitespace between the open brace and closing brace will delete both the open and closing brace.

+# Installation

+This plugin can be installed as a standard Vim package (see `:help packages`).
+Simply clone this repository into ~/.vim/pack/plugins/start/vim-autobrace to install the Vim files for this plugin.

 # Configuration

 None yet, but I'm open to suggestions!